heubych/uTradeFi_Documentation/docs/risk.md

 ## Smart contract risk

 The logics defining uTradeFi are implemented as smart contract on the blockchain.
 Smart contract risks are risks that are the consequence of unknown bugs in the smart contracts.
-To mitigate these risks, various actions were performed:
+To mitigate these risks, various actions will be performed:
 * extensive testing of the protocol and its smart contracts
 * independent review of the smart contracts by an audit firm
 * publish the code of the smart contracts on github